Skip to main content

 To make Lyquid extensible without introducing syntax complication, we allow functions in all categories, to be grouped by a group name.

 By default, all functions are in the default function group named main.
-To explicitly specify the group name of a function, bracket the group name right after the category:
+To explicitly specify the group name of a function, use the group = xxx::yyy::zzz attribute argument.
+The group name is in path-style, identifiers separated by ::.

 // `foobar` is the group name.